maxbalrog/maxbalrog.github.io/index.md

 ![me](./images/people/me.jpg){: style="float: right; margin: 0px 20px; width: 360px;" name="me"}

-I'm Maksim Valialshchikov, a <b>Ph.D. student</b> at Skolkovo Institute of Science and Technology supervised by Sergey Rykovanov.
+I'm Maksim Valialshchikov, a __Ph.D. student__ at Skolkovo Institute of Science and Technology supervised by Sergey Rykovanov.
 I work in the field of Computational Physics and Neural Networks in Physics.

 ...